Lindsey113/Lindsey113/README.md

 - 📫 How to reach me **lindsey_mccluskey@yahoo.ca**

+- ⚡ Fun facts **
-- ⚡ Fun fact **- I am currently an Ophthalmic Technician in British Columbia, Canada 🍁 - I am a crazy cat lady (who only has one cat, but planning on changing that as soon as possible) - My favorite place in the world is Doolin, Ireland**
+- I am currently an Ophthalmic Technician in British Columbia, Canada 🍁
+- I am a crazy cat lady (who only has one cat, but planning on changing that as soon as possible)
+- My favorite place in the world is Doolin, Ireland**

 <h3 align="left">Connect with me:</h3>
 <p align="left">